What’s a gift every dad can appreciate? Peace and quiet! It’s a sure winner, but a longer lasting gift is the gift of good health.

 - Schedule a Dental Cleaning & Exam – Believe it or not, when it comes to neglecting their oral health, men do a pretty good job of it overall.
 Maybe it’s because men are more tempted to forgo preventative dental care and only visit the dentist when they actually have some dental pain.
 Postponing routine dental care isn’t good for your teeth or your overall health, as gum disease or tooth decay can affect the foods you eat, your blood sugar levels.
 By making at least one annual visit to us, our hygienists can gently clean dad’s teeth while our dentists check for any signs of dental problems.
 And if any should occur, they can effectively treat them before any dental pain occurs!
 If it’s been a while since your dad has visited a dentist, a comprehensive new patient dental exam will help ease him along the road towards maintaining good oral hygiene.

-- Protect Against Tooth Loss – Who tends to be a bigger slacker when it comes to maintaining oral hygiene?
+- Maintain Good Daily Oral Hygiene – Who tends to be a bigger slacker when it comes to maintaining oral hygiene?
 Men.
 In fact, the average man brushes his teeth less than twice a day, so it’s no wonder that he’ll lose at least 5 teeth by the time he turns 72.
-Losing teeth is costly (especially to replace missing ones!) and it can also affect your lifestyle – what types of foods you can eat, your sunny smile, etc. Luckily, fitting in a little daily oral hygiene like brushing twice a day, flossing, or even wearing a sports mouthguard (for organized and recreational activities!) can all go a long ways towards protecting your teeth and decreasing any unexpected visits to the dentist.
+Losing teeth is bad for the pocketbook, and it’s bad for the health, since it affects what types of foods can be eaten.
+Luckily, fitting in a little daily oral hygiene like brushing correctly twice a day, and mastering the art of flossing, can all go a long ways towards keeping your father’s teeth healthy, and help decrease any unexpected visits to the dentist.